Steve Hilton

-Stephen Glenn Charles Hilton (born 25 August 1969) is a British and American political commentator, former political adviser, and contributor for Fox News Channel.
-He served as director of strategy for the British Prime Minister David Cameron from 2010 to 2012.
+Stephen Glenn Charles Hilton (born 25 August 1969) is a British-born (Note: Hilton was born and raised in London, and most of his professional work was based in the UK.
+However, he renounced his British citizenship in 2025.)
+American conservative political commentator, former political adviser, and contributor for the Fox News Channel.
+He served as director of strategy for British prime minister David Cameron from 2010 to 2012.
 Hilton hosted The Next Revolution, a weekly current affairs show for Fox News from 2017 to 2023.
-He is a proponent of what he calls "positive populism" and a strong endorser of U.S. President Donald Trump.
-He was a co-founder of the crowd-funding platform Crowdpac, but resigned as CEO in 2018 due to conflicting values with the company.
+He is a proponent of what he calls "positive populism" and is a strong supporter of US president Donald Trump.
+He was a co-founder of the crowd-funding platform Crowdpac, and was CEO until 2018.
+He is the Republican Party's candidate for Governor of California in the 2026 gubernatorial election, in which he will face the Democratic Party's candidate, Xavier Becerra.

 Early life

-Hilton's parents, whose original surname was Hircsák (which some sources spell "Hircksac"), emigrated from Hungary during the Hungarian Revolution of 1956.
+Stephen Glenn Charles Hilton was born on 25 August 1969, in London, England.
+His parents, whose original surname was Hircsák (which some sources spell "Hircksac"), emigrated from Hungary during the Hungarian Revolution of 1956.
 They came to Britain, initially claiming asylum, and anglicised their name to Hilton.
 Hilton's father, István, had been goaltender for the Hungarian national ice hockey team and was considered one of the best ice hockey players in Europe during the 1930s.

 After arriving in Britain, his parents initially worked in catering at Heathrow Airport.
-They divorced when Steve was five years old resulting in what he has described as a struggle and great financial hardship; his mother worked in a shoe store but was dependent primarily on state benefits, and the two lived in a cold, damp basement apartment.
+Growing up he visited Hungary during the holidays.
+Hiltons parents divorced when he was five years old resulting in what he has described as a struggle and great financial hardship; his mother worked in a shoe shop but was dependent primarily on state benefits, and the two lived in a cold, damp basement flat.

 He was given a bursary to Christ's Hospital School in Horsham in Sussex, before studying Philosophy, Politics, and Economics at New College, Oxford.